Barry Lopez: Career and works

 Lopez's essays, short stories, reviews and opinion pieces began to appear in 1966.
 In his career of over 50 years, he traveled to over 80 countries, writing extensively about distant and exotic landscapes including the Arctic wilderness, exploring the relationships between human cultures and wild nature.
 Through his works, he also highlighted the harm caused by human actions on nature.
 He was a contributing editor of Harper's Magazine and a contributor to many magazines including National Geographic, The Paris Review, and Outside.
 Until 1981, he was also a landscape photographer.
 In 2002, he was elected a fellow of The Explorers Club.

 Arctic Dreams (1986) describes five years in the Canadian Arctic, where Lopez worked as a biologist.
 Robert Macfarlane, reviewing the book in The Guardian, describes him as "the most important living writer about wilderness".
 In The New York Times, Michiko Kakutani argued that Arctic Dreams "is a book about the Arctic North in the way that Moby-Dick is a novel about whales".

 A number of Lopez's works, including Giving Birth to Thunder, Sleeping with His Daughter (1978), make use of Native American legends, including characters such as Coyote.
 Crow and Weasel (1990) thematizes the importance of metaphor, which Lopez described in an interview as one of the definitive "passion[s]" of humanity.

 James I. McClintock describes Lopez as an admirer of Wendell Berry.
 McClintock further observes, referring to Arctic Dreams, that Lopez "conjoin[s] ecological science and romantic insight".
 Slovic identifies "careful structure, euphony, and an abundance of particular details" as central characteristics of Lopez's work.

 His final work published during his lifetime was Horizon (2019), an autobiographical telling of his travels over his lifetime.
 The Guardian describes the book as "a contemporary epic, at once pained and urgent, personal and oracular".
+A collection of essays, some of which had previously been published and others of which were new to the public, was published posthumously by Penguin Random House under the title Embrace Fearlessly the Burning World (2022), with an introduction by Rebecca Solnit.

 An archive of Lopez's manuscripts and other work has been established at Texas Tech University, where he was the university's Visiting Distinguished Scholar.
 He also taught at universities including Columbia University, Eastern Washington University, University of Iowa, and Carleton College, Minnesota.